 How do I get a mammogram?

-Ask your doctor to make an appointment for you.
-They should call the Prima CARE scheduling office to arrange your visit.
+Ask your doctor to make an appointment for you with the Prima CARE scheduling office.
 Your doctor will discuss the results with you.
 For more information on Digital Mammogram, download our brochure.

 Prima CARE, P.C.